 SW Bend includes the neighborhoods of Century West, Southwest Bend, and Southern Crossing.
 One of the city’s most popular and fastest-growing new construction neighborhoods, The Tetherow Luxury Golf Resort, is also located in SW Bend near the Deschutes National Forest.
 There are a number of riverfront homes in SW Bend to enjoy the area’s spectacular natural beauty and convenient river access.

 Living in Bend

 Understanding the housing market can be difficult, but it’s easy to see Deschutes county’s bigger city market has a track record of high real estate appreciation.
 The housing prices have had several positive impacts on bend residents and their small businesses.
-Even though in recent years the cost of living in Bend has been increasing, it is still very ideal compared to surrounding areas on the East Coast such as San Francisco.
+Even though in recent years the cost of living in Bend has been increasing, it is still very ideal compared to surrounding areas on the West Coast such as San Francisco.
 The unemployment rate has also experienced a positive trend compared to the national average in the United States.

 Bend is also well known for its top-notch retirement community.
 Deschutes county has several independent living and assisted living options; some of the most popular compassionate care residencies are Regency Village, Aspen Ridge, and Fox Hollow.